polarstoat/spigot-updater/README.md

 ## Usage

-- `update.command`: Downloads the latest BuildTools.jar, then builds it, and copies the resulting `spigot-X.X.X.jar` file into your server folder
+- `update.command`: Downloads the latest BuildTools.jar, then builds it, and copies the resulting `spigot-X.jar` file into your server folder
 - `start.command`: Starts running the Spigot Minecraft server